ZailinYuan/PostgreSQL/Commands_tips.md

     SELECT "class", "name" FROM zzz_tmp.classes c2 GROUP BY "class", "name"; SELECT DISTINCT "class", "name" FROM zzz_tmp.classes c3;
 ```
+>>The performance is the same illustated by EXPLAIN.
->> Constant columns in SELECT list refering are not constraint by GROUP BY list
+>>Constant columns in SELECT list refering are not constraint by GROUP BY list
 ```sql
     SELECT "class", "name", 'Bill' AS ceo FROM zzz_tmp.classes c2 GROUP BY "class", "name"
 ```